Mighty Joe Young (1998 film): Release and reception

-Among those who criticized the film included Maitland McDonagh of TV Guide, who gave the film 2.5 stars out of 4.
-McDonagh believed it would be too shallow for adult viewers and too serious for children, adding that "Joe himself is an amazing creation, less personable, to be sure, than the original lovelorn King Kong, but a far more fully realized character than any of the flesh and blood humans by whom he's surrounded."
-Paul Clinton of CNN gave it negative reviews, saying, "Great scenery, cartoonish villains, huges leaps of suspended belief, and mouthwatering shots of Charlize Theron are in plentiful supply in Mighty Joe Young.
+Among those who criticized the film included Maitland McDonagh of TV Guide, who gave the film 2.5 stars out of 4, believing it would be too shallow for adult viewers and too serious for children, adding that "Joe himself is an amazing creation—less personable, to be sure—than the original lovelorn King Kong, but a far more fully realized character than any of the flesh and blood humans by whom he's surrounded."
+Paul Clinton of CNN gave it negative reviews, saying, "Great scenery, cartoonish villains, huge leaps of suspended belief and mouthwatering shots of Charlize Theron are in plentiful supply in Mighty Joe Young.
 And baby, can this boy travel.
 He goes from Africa to L.A. in just one dissolve.
-Then when he escapes he goes from Hollywood Boulevard, to the Los Angeles river, to the Pacific Palisades in seconds.
-If you're not familiar with L.A ... trust me ... couldn't happen." and "The gorilla is pretty impressive and expressive, but overall it's much ado about -- not much.
-I have a feeling this film will be fairly low on the food chain of "must see" holiday films."
+Then when he escapes, he goes from Hollywood Boulevard to the Los Angeles river to the Pacific Palisades in seconds.
+If you're not familiar with L.A... trust me... couldn't happen." and "The gorilla is pretty impressive and expressive, but overall it's much ado about—not much.
+I have a feeling this film will be fairly low on the food chain of 'must see' holiday films."

 Stephen Holden of The New York Times gave the film generally unfavorable reviews, saying, "Mighty Joe Young, directed by Ron Underwood from a screenplay by Mark Rosenthal and Lawrence Konner, is saddled with dialogue so wooden that Mr. Paxton and Ms. Theron almost seem animatronic themselves.
 Little children won't notice.
 In Joe, they can identify with the biggest, cuddliest simian toy a 6-year-old could ever hope to own."
-Dustin Putman gave it 2 stars out of 4 and a negative review, saying, "Mighty Joe Young is an agreeable time-waster for older kids (it's much too violent for the youngest viewers) and perhaps some adults, but in a season when children could also choose to see the marvelous The Prince of Egypt, and adults could pick any number of far superior films, Mighty Joe Young simply pales in comparison.
-Although you could certainly do much worse, there is only one really distinctive quality about the film, and that is Charlize Theron's charismatic performance."
+Dustin Putman gave it 2 stars out of 4 and a negative review, saying, "Mighty Joe Young is an agreeable time-waster for older kids (it's much too violent for the youngest viewers) and perhaps some adults, but in a season when children could also choose to see the marvelous The Prince of Egypt and adults could pick any number of far superior films, Mighty Joe Young simply pales in comparison.
+Although you could certainly do much worse, there is only one really distinctive quality about the film and that is Charlize Theron's charismatic performance as Jill Young."

 Mighty Joe Young also received an Academy Award nomination for Best Visual Effects, losing to What Dreams May Come.
+Later, director Ron Underwood said: "That experience was a really positive one for me, although it was lengthy; it was a three-year project for me.
+And I enjoyed all the visual effects work on Mighty Joe Young and it ended up getting an Academy Award nomination for that."